Research

 “Beyond Police Stenography: Disembedding and Critical Crime News Work.”

 “Clickbait Crime News?
-Insulation and Resistance to Metrics in Local Newsrooms.”
+Metrics and Professional Authority in Local Newsrooms.”

 “Mobilization or Retreat?
 Racialized Patterns of Political Behavior in U.S. Jails and Prisons” (with David Knight).